-Plug-and-play APM tools have already been tailored to deal with a specific application environment (Oracle Siebel CRM and SAP ERP are common examples), but a generic tool can be configured to monitor anything.
+Plug-and-play APM tools have already been tailored to deal with a specific application environment (Oracle Siebel CRM and SAP ERP are common examples – and you can learn about SAP S/4HANA here), but a generic tool can be configured to monitor anything.
 If you are using software that was developed entirely in-house, you may have no option but to use generic APM tools, but if you are using a major application suite you will save a lot of time and money with plug-and-play solutions.
 These APM tools can interpret app-specific log files, evaluate user roles, analyze configuration settings, and handle app-specific tracing information not contained in log files all without manual configuration.

 Plug-and-play APM tools are ready to use in just a few days, while generic solutions may take weeks to get up and running, and months of tuning and extra configuration to detects all issues that are critical to your application.
 Because of the amount of effort needed to keep them working, generic APM solutions may even force you to dedicate staff to configuring them, while plug-and-play tools can even be used by non-experts.
 Whenever it’s available, plug-and-play APM is the better option.

 Of course you may not be able to monitor all business processes the same way.
 Large corporations especially may have complex application environments that are maintained by multiple teams using slightly different approaches.
 What’s important is to determine how APM fits into your overall strategy before you get it up and running.